Kode-Monkey/Kode-Monkey.github.io/_posts/2018-02-20-Googl-My-Business.markdown

 <!-- more -->

-<p>By Claiming your GMB Listing helps drive traffic to your business website and storefront.
+<p>Claiming your Google My Business Listing helps drive traffic to your website and storefront.
 You will be build a better presence in the search results and gaining trust with customers.
 Business that claim their GMB listing are rated higher than business that have not yet claimed their listing.</p>

 <p>The added bonus of Google is that once you have a gmail email you have access to a plethora of Google products that are free.
 GMB is just one of them, however you will have access to Google Analytics, Adwords, Webmaster Tools, etc. I will not touch on them in this post, however I may pick them up in future post.</p>